 Step 4: Adding Chunks

 Now that your ferret is eating raw soup, it is time to start incorporating chunks into their diet.
 Before and during the the process of adding slivers and chunks, start mixing less water into the soup when blending it so that it becomes a thick puree.
 When the soup is nice and thick, start adding slivers of meat.
-It may be helpful to review the thread Standardized Sizing for Meats.
+It may be helpful to review our Standardized Sizing for Meats.
 Begin with small pieces of chicken (or other protein), cut to a sliver size and mix the slivers into the soup.
-You may need to to Scruff N Sample a few slivers, and/or hand feed a few meals before your ferret gets the idea.
+You may need to Scruff N Sample a few slivers, and/or hand feed a few meals before your ferret gets the idea.

 – Adding a little fish or salmon oil can help to entice picky, stubborn ferrets.